marioroy/linux-cgroup-always/README.md

 ## Systemd-run or Pool

 Choose between two approaches.
-Cgroup via transient systemd scope unit or pre-defined pool of cgroup names.
+(1) Cgroup via a transient systemd scope unit or (2) pre-defined pool of task groups with niceness support.
 If former, source the `env-systemd` file.
 No further steps needed.

 Continue reading for the pool approach.